-- Emergence of Non-Traditional Practitioners.
+• Emergence of Non-Traditional Practitioners.
 We believe that the ARTAS System will increase the pool of physicians who are interested in performing hair restoration surgery by reducing barriers to entry in a field that previously required substantial training.
 We believe doctors who did not previously provide hair restoration procedures are showing a greater interest in the field, bringing with them new patients from their own patient populations and investing in creating greater consumer awareness.
-According to data collected by us in 2017, the ARTAS System is used by different types of practitioners, including doctors specializing in hair transplant surgery, dermatology, plastic surgery, cosmetic surgery, general surgery, family medicine and all other practitioners, each representing 18%, 22%, 23%, 10%, 4%, 2% and 21%,, respectively, of our customer base.
-According to separate data collected by us in 2015, dermatologists conduct an average of over 3.5 procedures per month, while plastic surgeons conduct an average of about 2.5 procedures per month and all other practitioners conduct about four procedures per month.
+According to data collected by us in 2015, the ARTAS System is used by different types of practitioners, including dermatologists, plastic surgeons, facial plastic and ear nose and throat doctors, cosmetic surgeons and all other practitioners, each representing 29%, 21%, 10%, 6% and 35%, respectively, of our customer base.
+According to this data, dermatologists conduct an average of over 3.5 procedures per month, while plastic surgeons conduct an average of about 2.5 procedures per month and all other practitioners conduct about four procedures per month.
 According to the 2015 practice census published by ISHRS, in the United States in 2014, 59% of surveyed members devoted the majority of their practice to hair restoration surgery.
-We believe with our enabling technologies and certain prescribed training, dermatologists, plastic surgeons and cosmetic aesthetic surgeons who do not offer hair restoration procedures today will be enabled to do so if they choose. - Changing Practitioner Economics.
+We believe with our enabling technologies and certain prescribed training, dermatologists, plastic surgeons and cosmetic aesthetic surgeons who do not offer hair restoration procedures today will be enabled to do so if they choose.

+• Changing Practitioner Economics.
 We believe government and private payor reimbursement restrictions worldwide have motivated many physicians to seek patient pay procedures, such as hair restoration surgeries, in order to grow their practices.
 We believe this trend will have a positive impact on demand for the ARTAS System.